 It was good to meet you yesterday at Pro Fitness.
 I hope the

-exercise video of the self-assisted
+exercise video of the Self-assisted

-mention I am a huge fan of Dr.
+Not to mention I am a huge fan of Dr.

 Eric Serrano, and seeing him involved is great news to me.